-Government Guidance: Improving the Flood Performance of New Buildings, Flood Resilient Construction.
+Flood resistant measures aim to keep water out and give occupants time to relocate ground floor contents.
+Passive flood resilience measures aim to prevent/reduce damage of flood water and this includes raising of electrics and wipeable furnishings.
+Flood resistant and resilient design should be undertaken in line with the Department for Communities and Local Government Guidance: Improving the Flood Performance of New Buildings, Flood Resilient Construction34.
 This provides specific advice on how to improve the resilience of new properties in low or residual flood risk areas and suitable materials and construction techniques for floors, walls, doors and windows and fittings.
-Figure7 provides a summary of different design strategies depending on the depth of floodwater that could be experienced.
+These passive and resistant flood measures should be used where appropriate.
+Figure 7 provides a summary of different design strategies depending on the depth of floodwater that could be experienced.